Last Updated on August 14, 2020 by Amit Abhishek

 2 ) Classification Of Tankers Based On Their Size

-- Regular Tankers: These are the ships which came under the small and mid category of oil tankers with 10,000 to 60,000 tonnes of dead weight.
+- Regular Tankers: These are the ships that came under the small and mid category of oil tankers with 10,000 to 60,000 tonnes of dead weight.
 They are usually tankers that run in coastal reason load and unload cargo from large tankers in case of sallow port or harbor.

-- Panamax Tankers: The largest oil tanker which can pass through panama canal is known as Panamax.
+- Panamax Tankers: The largest oil tanker which can pass through the Panama canal is known as Panamax.
 These ships are most used as the product tanker carrying refined petroleum.
-Usually these ships have a dead weight of 55,000 to 80,000.
-One such ships can carry oil up to 500,000 barrels at a time.
+Usually, these ships have a deadweight of 55,000 to 80,000.
+One such ship can carry oil up to 500,000 barrels at a time.

 - Aframax: Not all ports can handle ships of very large size due to geographical and draft restrictions.
 This is when ships like Aframax came handy.
-These ships with a dead weight of 70,000 to 120,000 tonnes are used in Mediterranean, black sea, Caribbean and china sea in between ports with not too deep draft to handle larger ships.
+These ships with a deadweight of 70,000 to 120,000 tonnes are used in the Mediterranean, black sea, the Caribbean, and china sea in between ports with not too deep draft to handle larger ships.

-- VLCC: The VLCC or Very large Crude Carrier was first developed in 1960’s.
-This is the most used oil tanker types in the shipping industry with 2, 50,000 tonnage of dead weight.
+- VLCC: The VLCC or Very Large Crude Carrier was first developed in the 1960s.
+This is the most used oil tanker type in the shipping industry with 2, 50,000 tonnages of dead weight.
 These ships are capable to carry more than 2,000,000 barrels of oil in one voyage.
-These ships are mainly used to transfer oil from gulf countries to the market in Europe and south Asia.
+These ships are mainly used to transfer oil from gulf countries to the market in Europe and South Asia.

-- ULCC: The ULCC or Ultra Large Crude Carrier are the big mammoth ship’s which can carry large amount of oil from one place to another.
-These ships have a dead weight in between 320,000 to 500,000 tonnes.
-Due to their very large size these ships are restricted to ports with specialized terminals.
-The ship operate between gulf to North America and to south china sea.
+- ULCC: The ULCC or Ultra Large Crude Carrier is the big mammoth ship that can carry a large amount of oil from one place to another.
+These ships have a deadweight of between 320,000 to 500,000 tonnes.
+Due to their very large size, these ships are restricted to ports with specialized terminals.
+The ship operates between gulf to North America and to south china sea.

 Major Oil Spill In The History Of Oil Tankers